 Teachers and visionary school leaders who root themselves in their education communities can have a powerful impact on students learning, yet many states and districts report that they lose more than 50 percent of teachers in their first two to three years in the classroom.
 Staff turnover at these levels can drastically impede educational progress, especially in the nation's highest needs schools.

-Join the American Institutes for Research (AIR) and WestEd for a special panel discussion, where education practitioners and experts will showcase effective talent retention strategies linked to rapid school improvement, as well as overview strategies that federal policymakers can authorize and fund under the Every Student Succeeds Act (ESSA).
+Join the AIR and WestEd for a special panel discussion, where education practitioners and experts will showcase effective talent retention strategies linked to rapid school improvement, as well as overview strategies that federal policymakers can authorize and fund under the Every Student Succeeds Act (ESSA).

 The event features: